 A running title up to 50 characters long, no spaces.

-Abstracts together with keywords should be in English (1800-2000 characters, no indent) in Times New Roman, 10 pt.
+Abstract together with keywords should be in English (1800—2000 characters, no indent) in Times New Roman, 10 pt.
 It should contain the main objective(s) of the study, methods, main results and conclusions.
-An abstract in a language different from the language of the manuscript (if any) should additionally contain initials and last names of all authors, affiliations of all authors (including their locations) and the e-mail of the corresponding author (Please do not list more than two corresponding authors) and the title of the article (in bold).
+An abstract in a language different from the language of the manuscript (if any) should additionally contain initials and last names of all authors, affiliations of all authors (including their locations), the e-mail of the corresponding author (Please do not list more than two corresponding authors) and the title of the article (in bold).

 Leave a blank line after the abstract.

 Provide up to six kеуwords in alphabetical order separated by commas.
 Keywords should not repeat words and phrases used in the title of the manuscript.